30 Mar 2025

 Why aged care assessments matter

-To receive government-funded aged care services, a person first needs an aged care assessment.
+To receive government-funded aged care services, a person first needs to receive an aged care assessment.
 This assessment helps determine what level of care and support they need, as well as the specific types of services best suited to them.

 How the Single Assessment System will help